 Jerry Seinfeld: “Ideally, you want the texture of a pancake to be like young human flesh.”

-Jerry Seinfeld: [to Fallon] “You’re there in the brightly-colored undergarments, and you’ve got soft human flesh in front of you.”
+Jerry Seinfeld: [to Fallon] “You’re the guy in the brightly-colored undergarments, and you’ve got soft human flesh in front of you.”

 You tell me.
 What the fuck does that mean?
 Is that funny?
 What the fuck is that in reference to?